mrAceT/nextcloud-S3-local-S3-migration/README.md

 The script will do the "sanity check" when migrating also (we want a good and clean migrition, won't we? ;)

 ### local to S3 version history
+v0.39 Added support for optional ssl and port for S3 connection\
 v0.38 Added support for retries\
 v0.37 Added endpoint path style option\
 v0.36 added detection for 'illegal files' in S3 bucket\